mendix/cf-mendix-buildpack/README.md

 Make sure your code complies with pep8 and that no pyflakes errors/warnings are present.

 Rebase your git history in such a way that each commit makes one consistent change.
 Don't include separate "fixup" commits later on.

+For new code changes going live, the version has to bumped at the top of `start.py`, and a new tag with that version number needs to be pushed to github.